Welcome to Art Education Australia

 Treasurer - Ms Sue Pavlovich, Horsham College (VIC)

 Over the past few months the new AEA Executive have been involved in representing members at a number of meetings and events, continuing to update members through the AEA Facebook page (streamed on this homepage), the journal Australian Art Education, and working on a range of initiatives to further strengthen the collective voice of the visual arts and education in Australia, both nationally and internationally.
 On 26 March, 2018 AEA formally handed over an art education kit to assist students and teachers to engage with the Hadley's Art Prize Hobart (HAPH).
 This has been a wonderful collaboration and we look forward to seeing the exhibition of finalists at Hadley's Orient Hotel from 21 July - 25 August, 2018.
-The link to the HAPH Education Kit is available from http://ow.ly/zQre30j995H - scroll down to the section titled 'Educatin' and to the right of the image titled Colonial Landscape by Philip Davey you will see 'Download Education Kit here'.
+The link to the HAPH Education Kit is available from http://ow.ly/zQre30j995H - scroll down to the section titled 'Education' and to the right of the image titled Colonial Landscape by Philip Davey you will see 'Download Education Kit here'.
+We have also included the Education Kit in the Members' section of the AEA website along with the 2018 HAPH catalogue generously provided by Hadley's Orient Hotel and freely available through PDF download for AEA members.

-Two more issues of AEA are scheduled for later this year with the next issue Vol 39, Issue 2 scheduled for the end of August.
-There is also an exciting opportunity to submit a paper for a special theme issue titled 'Borderless: Global Narratives in Art Education', an international research exchange for the last journal issue this year (Vol. 39, Issue 3).
+One more issue of AAE is scheduled for later this year which is a special theme issue titled 'Borderless: Global Narratives in Art Education', an international research exchange (Vol. 39, Issue 3).
 Further information about this can be found under our 'Journal and Publications' link at the top of the page.
 In the next issue we will feature a visual essay and professional article for teachers to respond to members' interests and needs.

-We would like to thank all authors who have submitted high quality journal articles in the last two issues and for sharing their wonderful research with the national and international community.
+We would like to thank all authors who have submitted high quality journal articles in the last issue and for sharing their wonderful research and practice with the national and international community.

 For further information and updates please see our AEA Facebook page: https://www.facebook.com/ArtEducationAustralia/